SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

 Videos + photos

-How to switch on the cameras.
+How to switch on the cameras. : plug in power supply or simply switch on

+increase distance between sample and detector to e.g. 1m

+Det1/Det3 - optique peter:
+	remove lead box
+	untighten small crews
+	place the camera in a safe place (e.g. a hanging, CLEAN bag) connections

+	Det3 (poly radiation): connect all five available cables Det3 (mono radiation with objectives): connect Foc1/Rot1

+Det2 - Hasselblad:
+	open black housing (heavy, perhaps use the crane)

 changing optics/magnification